- Contract Packaging

 Packaging managers whose products are marketed in Europe need to know that the European Parliament and the Council of Ministers of the European Union (EU) finally adopted a Packaging and Packaging Waste Directive covering household, commercial and industrial packaging last December.

-Digital Color hopes to leave its imprint on packaging Imagine what you could do if you had a compact, six-color process printer that could transfer your label and package graphics from a workstation monitor directly onto your package in a single shot without the need (or cost) of making plates.
-That's the vision projected by Indigo NV (Maastricht, Holland) for its Digital Offset Color technology.
-Less than two years after its debut in the commercial printing field, the technology, designed and built in Israel, is making its packaging debut as the Omnius One-Shot press.
-In the packaging market, an array of firms are impressed enough with the new technology's packaging potential to form developmental and marketing alliances with Indigo.
-The Gallus Group (St. Gallen, Switzerland) is offering the technology to print 160- to 333-mm wide webs on its Gallus-Indigo DO 330 press.
-Comco International (Milford, OH), is adding Omnius units to its label converting systems.
-Engraph Label Group's Graphic Resources, Inc. (Cold Spring, KY), and Moore Pressure Sensitive Systems (Lake Forest, IL) are installing Digital Color units to produce prime labels.
-Avery Dennison (Pasadena, CA) and 3M Co.
-(St. Paul, MN) are developing label stocks optimized for Digital Offset Color printing.
-In Israel, flexible packaging converter A. Gellis & Sons, Ltd. (Bnei-Bra, Israel), is digitally printing flexible packaging stocks.
-Indigo's technology links computer-driven process control, digitally-imaged print rolls and specially formulated liquid inks, called ElectroInks.
+Digital Color hopes to leave its imprint on packaging Imagine what you could do if you had a compact six-color process printer that could transfer your label and package graphics from a workstation monitor directly onto your package in a single shot without the need (or cost) of making plates.
+That's the vision projected by Indigo NV (Maastricht Holland) for its Digital Offset Color technology.
+Less than two years after its debut in the commercial printing field the technology designed and built in Israel is making its packaging debut as the Omnius One-Shot press.
+In the packaging market an array of firms are impressed enough with the new technology's packaging potential to form developmental and marketing alliances with Indigo.
+The Gallus Group (St. Gallen Switzerland) is offering the technology to print 160- to 333-mm wide webs on its Gallus-Indigo DO 330 press.
+Comco International (Milford OH) is adding Omnius units to its label converting systems.
+Engraph Label Group's Graphic Resources Inc. (Cold Spring KY) and Moore Pressure Sensitive Systems (Lake Forest IL) are installing Digital Color units to produce prime labels.
+Avery Dennison (Pasadena CA) and 3M Co.
+(St. Paul MN) are developing label stocks optimized for Digital Offset Color printing.
+In Israel flexible packaging converter A. Gellis & Sons Ltd. (Bnei-Bra Israel) is digitally printing flexible packaging stocks.
+Indigo's technology links computer-driven process control digitally-imaged print rolls and specially formulated liquid inks called ElectroInks.
 The Indigo-developed inks contain a dispersion of pigmented polymer particles one to two microns in diameter.
-In operation, revolving plate cylinders are electrostatically charged and digitally exposed to the image to be printed.
+In operation revolving plate cylinders are electrostatically charged and digitally exposed to the image to be printed.
 The charged image is inked and transferred to a slightly heated blanket roll.
-On the heated blanket, the ink turns into a tacky plastic film which, when it contacts the substrate to be printed, adheres to it.
-While Indigo envisions a wide range of packaging uses for Digital Offset Color, for now the Omnius One Shot's top speed of 4ꯠ strokes/hour probably limits it to label runs of less than 100ꯠ.
-Packaging coalition stalls"senior-friendly" CR packaging rule In the face of a challenge from an ad hoc industry group calling itself "The Coalition for Responsible Packaging", the Consumer Product Safety Commission on February 9 voted to "withhold publication" of its rule requiring CR packages to be tested by a panel of adults 60-75 years old.
+On the heated blanket the ink turns into a tacky plastic film which when it contacts the substrate to be printed adheres to it.
+While Indigo envisions a wide range of packaging uses for Digital Offset Color for now the Omnius One Shot's top speed of 4 strokes/hour probably limits it to label runs of less than 100.
+Packaging coalition stalls"senior-friendly" CR packaging rule In the face of a challenge from an ad hoc industry group calling itself "The Coalition for Responsible Packaging" the Consumer Product Safety Commission on February 9 voted to "withhold publication" of its rule requiring CR packages to be tested by a panel of adults 60-75 years old.
 The coalition charged the CPSC with exceeding its statutory authority with the new protocol by mandating "convenience" rather than "safety."
-Learn about packaging innovation at The Packaging Conference in Orlando, February 3-5, 2014

 E-BOOK SPECIAL REPORT